alohawild/Arduino_Robot/README.md

 A number 000-999 is the next value but valid values are usually 0-100 as that is the speed control for the motor.
 The servo value can be above 100% to turn it even more.

 The pot on A0 is used to allow for finer adjustments.
 It reduces the servo value.
-That is if set to 100% of 5V then it will send, for example, 50% if 050 is sent.
+That if A0 is set to 100% of 5V then it will send, for example, 50% if 050 is sent.
 Servos are controlled by a pulse value so the servo is set to move 100% of its movement.
 The adjustment is used to reduce this to the required movement.
 Currently only on pot is used.